Admissions

 • Academic Records

-We require unofficial transcripts for each school or academic program from which you earned grades (such as letter or numerical grades) from Fall 2021 through Fall 2023.
-If you have multiple grade reports from one school, rather than one transcript from that school, please combine that into a single file for upload.
-Homeschooled applicants should submit a document similar to a transcript with their coursework from the years listed above.
+We require unofficial transcripts for each school or academic program from which you earned grades (such as letter or numerical grades) from Fall 2024 through Fall 2025.
+If you have multiple grade reports from one school, combine these into a single file for upload.
+Homeschooled applicants should submit a document similar to a transcript detailing their coursework from the years listed above.
 Homeschooled students should also submit transcripts from any graded courses they took with a school or program during this period.

 • $65 Application Fee

 You may submit the $65 application fee online using a credit card.
 See instructions for payment at the end of the Online Application.
 Fee waivers can be provided if qualifications are met.
-Please contact precollegiate@stanford.edu.
+To request a fee waiver, complete the application fee waiver form linked at the end of the admissions application.

 After completing your application, return to the Application Status and Materials Checklist page to make sure all of your application materials have been submitted.
 When your admissions decision is ready, you will receive an email notification that prompts you to log in to this page to view the decision.